Rich700000000000/Fourchan-All-Images-Archiver/README.md

 Script to download all the images/gifs/WebM in a 4chan thread.

-Warning: I've never used Git before, so if I accidentally screw up and wipe out everything send me a message to get it resolved.

 Use:

         python3 FCAIA.py http://boards.4chan.org/g/thread/52438119/edc-every-day-carry

 To Do:

-* Make it turn the folder into an archive, storage only.
+* Make it turn the folder into an archive for storage only.
-* Make it turn the folder into an archive, lossless compression.
+* Make it turn the folder into an archive using lossless compression.
 * Make it save a copy of the actual thread, either saved as PDF or XML.
-   - wget
-   - wkhtmltopdf
-   - princexml

 Done: